OXID-eSales/github-actions/docs/workflows/universal_workflow_light.md

 debugging scripts can be run locally.

 **custom_testplan_yaml:** *not required*, *default:* ''
-This allows for dynamic passing of yaml code containing variables.
+This allows for dynamic passing of YAML code containing variables.
 The provided multiline string will be stored in {plan_folder}/custom.yaml and can be used in the testplan argument as ~/_custom.yaml.

 **use_scheduled_slack_channel:** *not required*, *default:* true
-If this is set to true and the secret SLACK_SCHEDULED_WEBHOOK_URL is provided, the slack notification is sent to the channel specified by SLACK_SCHEDULED_WEBHOOK_URL instead of the channel specified by SLACK_WEBHOOK_URL.
+If this is set to true and the secret SLACK_SCHEDULED_WEBHOOK_URL is provided, the Slack notification is sent to the channel specified by SLACK_SCHEDULED_WEBHOOK_URL instead of the channel specified by SLACK_WEBHOOK_URL.

 ## Secrets